Exclusive: China's Huawei in talks to sell premium smartphone brands P and Mate - sources | MarketScreener

 ($1 = 6.4695 Chinese yuan renminbi)

-(Reporting by Julie Zhu, Yingzhi Yang and David Kirton, Additional reporting by Brenda Goh; Editing by Sumeet Chatterjee)
+(Reporting by Julie Zhu, Yingzhi Yang and David Kirton, Additional reporting by Brenda Goh; Editing by Sumeet Chatterjee & Shri Navaratnam)

 By Julie Zhu, Yingzhi Yang and David Kirton